oxTrust Administrative Graphical User Interface (GUI)#

 This section allows the Gluu Server administrator to define how and where the server should connect to authenticate users.
 If it is a remote LDAP/Active Directory server, the values are required.
 Put the details of the data source that you are trying to connect with Gluu Server.
 For example, the data source can be your back-end Active Directory, or your local LDAP server.

-Local Primary Key: This field contains the Gluu Server's internal LDAP primary key.
-Generally the key is either uid or mail.
+Local Primary Key: This field is used in searches against Gluu Server’s internal LDAP directory to verify that a local user entry for this user exists and is active.
+Generally the key is either uid or mail

 Default Authentication Method#